“A Game We All Play”

 Abstract

-Through the transformations of their beliefs and identities, students of a scientific discipline reflect its basic epistemological commitments.
-Despite its radical disciplinary change following the replication crisis, reflexive pedagogical study is rare in the psychological literature.
-This study aims to capture undergraduate psychology students’ changing commitments within their field.
+The epistemological commitments of any scientific discipline are reflected in the changing beliefs and identities of its students.
+Challenges to psychology’s scientific legitimacy presented by the recent replication crisis have underscored the need for critical and reflexive pedagogical perspectives in the discipline.
+This study aims to capture undergraduate psychology students’ changing views of their area of study, and what these changes suggest about tensions within the discipline.
 Interviews of first-year and fourth-year psychology students at the University of Toronto were analyzed using reflexive thematic analysis.
-Results show that the fourth-years, though more conversant with their field’s values, were mostly dissatisfied with their ethical and epistemological validity.
-Fourth-years unanimously reported feelings of alienation and disenfranchisement due to their practical powerlessness to address theoretical issues of which they were critically aware.
-The results suggest a broad dissolution of confidence in psychology’s knowledge justification, as well as a need for pedagogical change.
-Opening space in the curriculum and lab culture for critical challenge might allay alienation and resignation expressed by students.
+Results show that the fourth-years, though more conversant with academic psychology’s values and commitments than their younger peers, were more troubled by issues pertaining to ethical and epistemological validity.
+Fourth-years also reported feelings of alienation and disenfranchisement due to their practical powerlessness to address theoretical issues of which they were critically aware.
+The results suggest a loss of confidence in psychology’s claims to knowledge, as well as a need for pedagogical change.
+Creating space in the curriculum and lab culture for reflexively critical inquiry and transformative perspectives would help mitigate the alienation and frustration expressed by many students.

 Author Biographies